 (Corporate Seal) Somerset Academy, Inc.

-Attest: Secretary - or - by:
+Attest: Secretary - or - Witness by:

 Witness

-Witness

 STATE OF FLORIDA

-COUNTY OF Miani-Dade
+COUNTY OF Miani Lade

-The foregoing instrument was acknowledged before Todd German, Board Chair, Somerset Academy, Inc. Charter School at North Lauderdale #5003, the Go c., on behalf of Somerset Preparatory Academy
+The foregoing instrument was acknowledged before me this Aday of May, 2020 by Todd German, Board Chair, Somerset Academy, Inc., on behalf of Somerset Preparatory Charter High School at North Lauderdale #5006, the Governing Entity.

 He took an oath and is personally known to me.

 My commission expires:

 (SEAL) Signature - Notary Public

-My commission expires: Printed Name of Notary Public
+My commission expires: Marca G Devitt Printed Name of Notary Public

 MARLA G. DEVITT MY COMMISSION # GG 332318 EXPIRES: May 10, 2023 Bonded Thru Notary Public Underwriters